-It may be wet, it may even sometimes be grey, but we love Rome at any time of year - and the winter is no exception.
+It may be wet, it may even sometimes be grey, but Rome is wonderful at any time of year - and the winter is no exception.

-Temperatures in the run-up to Christmas are usually still quite mild, rarely falling below freezing.
+The temperature in the run-up to Christmas is usually still quite mild, rarely falling below freezing.
 January tends to be the coldest month with temperatures averaging from 1°C (34°F) to a high of 12°C (54°F).

-Winter weather in Rome, and in central and southern Italy generally, may be reasonably mild but it
+Winter weather in Rome, and in central and southern Italy generally, is usually quite mild, but it

 can be very wet.
 The wettest months are November and December but it can carry on raining right